Ashok Kori

 Ashokkumar Dalbahadur Kori is an Indian politician, Social Worker and current Member of legislative assembly for Salon constituency of Uttar Pradesh.
-He won the 2022 Uttar Pradesh legislative assembly election by defeating the Samajwadi Party Candidate and he is son of former MLA Dal Bahadur Kori who died on 6 May 2021 because of Covid-19.
+He belongs to tanbina gotra of Kori/koli caste.
+He won the 2022 Uttar Pradesh legislative assembly election by defeating the Samajwadi Party candidate and he is son of former MLA Dal Bahadur Kori who died on 6 May 2021 because of COVID-19.